Several years ago, while lost in concerns, a phrase came into my head: “life is a jigsaw”. Few people disagree with that metaphor.

 Jigsaws and Mosaics

-I was informed by a most-learned friend that the jigsaw was invented by a cartographer.
-The geometric and geographic combine again for the richness of art.
-Biographically and bio-critically, we might consider how we can Write off the Map.
-We do not need to be pieces in a box to be lost or found.
-Perhaps, on the other hand, the jigsaw is an implicit mirror, there to mask – as perhaps poetry does – what we dare not see in its explicit form.
+Perhaps we’re tempted to see the jigsaw as an implicit mirror, which is there to mask – as perhaps poetry does – what we dare not see in its explicit form.
 To stand on the edge of the land of Asset, and not even see the shores of Need on the horizon is a bleak foresight.

-The mosaic fascinates because it demands attention to perspective and propinquity.
-Pieces that are unrelated become related when viewed altogether.
-To see less is, paradoxically, to see more.
-The mosaic has a rustic, untempered, material quality combined with a beauty and finesse that really does capture the glory of the human imagination.
+Amid the anecdote of a ‘jigsaw’, the response to chaotic thought is a mosaic.
+The mosaic demands attention to perspective and propinquity.
+Pieces that are unrelated suddenly become related.
+It has a rustic, untempered, material quality combined with a beauty and finesse.

 Style, given only to Wits enriched with high fancies; for all is dissolved Pearls, and beaten Gold, the office of sublime Souls… It composeth the draughts of the things it representeth with a precious Mosaick of a thousand Ingenious Conceits.